 Embedded Network Manager

-This requirement has come into effect because of the Power of Choice (PoC) regulations introduced into the electricity market by the AEMO and the Australian Energy Regulator (AER).
+Embedded Network s across the National Electricity Market (NEM) are required to appoint, or become, an accredited Embedded Network Manager (ENM) with the Australian Energy Market Operator (AEMO).
+This requirement came into effect as a result of the Power of Choice (PoC) regulations, introduced by AEMO and the Australian Energy Regulator (AER).
 The purpose of the PoC regulations is to ensure that all electricity customers, either businesses or consumers, have access to the electricity retailer of their choice.

 Since the changes came into effect, there has been and continues to be some confusion over what is required of an Embedded Network Manager and the role of an Australian Energy Market Operator.

-The PoC changes will impact Embedded Networks everywhere, not only in understanding the customers' rights, but also the feasibility of the network.
+The PoC changes will impact Embedded Network s everywhere, not only in understanding the customers' rights but also the feasibility of the network.